-The default mode for the EVM is configured as 44.1 kHz, 16-bit, I^2 words, and the codec is a slave (BCLK and WCLK are supplied to the codec externally).
-For use with the PC software and the USB-MODEVM, the default settings should be used; no change to the software are required.
+The default mode for the EVM is configured as 44.1 kHz, 16-bit, I2C words, and the codec is a slave (BCLK and WCLK are supplied to the codec externally).
+For use with the PC software and the USB-MODEVM Interface Board, the default settings should be used; no change to the software is required.